robcarver17/pysystemtrade/docs/userguide.md

 ### Using a different set of stages

-There are different versions of certain stages available; for example we can use eithier `ForecastScaleCapFixed` or `ForecastScaleCapEstimated`.
+There are different versions of certain stages available; for example we can use either `ForecastScaleCapFixed` or `ForecastScaleCapEstimated`.
 Additionally you can add new kinds of stages if desired (see below), and remove stages you don't need (though you can't remove intermediate stages that a remaining stage would need to work out it's results).

 It's best to create a new 'pre-baked' system by copying and modifying a file such as [this](/systems/provided/futures_chapter_15/basesystem.py).
 You need to import the new stages you require and then put them into the system, like so: